Join Us for Our FREE

 A literature review of Caribbean-focused, mental health scholarly articles was conducted in ProQuest with the criteria of full-text, peer-reviewed, and within the last 3 years.
 This resulted in over 8,032 articles across the variables and was narrowed down to 50 key Sources.
 As such, below is a checklist of factors to consider when infusing mental health, wellness, and work passion into your organization.

-Ask yourself, “Is my organization or am I doing these things to promote an environment for ‘Work that Feels Good?”
+Ask yourself, “Is my organization or am I doing these things to promote a work environment that feels good?”

-Assessing & Updating ORGANIZATIONAL Policies with a focus on Mental Health, Work Passion, and Inclusion
+Assessing & Updating ORGANIZATIONAL Policies with a focus on Psychological Well-being, Work Passion, and Inclusion

-To create thriving, inclusive workplaces where people are mentally well, purpose-driven, and passionately engaged, organizations must go beyond surface-level solutions.
-This means revisiting and realigning internal policies with the lived experiences, values, and cultural contexts of their people especially within the Caribbean.
-Mental health, work passion, and inclusion are not stand-alone initiatives; they are interwoven forces that shape how individuals show up, stay engaged, and thrive.
+To create thriving, inclusive workplaces where people are well, purpose-driven, and passionately engaged, organizations must go beyond surface-level solutions.
+This means revisiting and realigning internal policies with the lived experiences, values, and cultural contexts of their people, especially within the Caribbean.
+Well-being, work passion, and inclusion are not stand-alone initiatives; they are interwoven forces that shape how individuals show up, stay engaged, and thrive.

 To effectively support employee well-being, enhance work passion, and build resilient organizations, it is imperative to move beyond tokenistic gestures and implement structural changes that actively enhance the diversity work climate and create spaces of belonging.
 This requires organizations and leaders to be culturally aware and sensitive, acknowledge past abuses and systemic issues, and proactively integrate diverse employees into the social fabric of the workplace.